View Current

 1. exhibitions in the Art Gallery;

-2. on-campus display of selected artworks;
+2. on-campus display of selected works;

-3. loans to partner organisations with related/complementary art collections for special or travelling exhibitions; and
+3. loans to partner organisations with related/complementary art collections for special or travelling exhibitions;

-4. the CDU Art Collection and Art Gallery website, and the CDU Recollect database pending appropriate permission from artists and artist’s agents.
+4. the CDU Art Collection and Art Gallery website; and

 Loans

-1. the University has a distinctive contribution to make,
+1. the University has a distinctive contribution to make;

-2. the benefits for the University are compelling; and
+2. the benefits for the University are compelling;

 De-accessioning